 Exit to the Arrivals Hall

 There are two main exits from the CBP Processing Area: Exit A and Exit B. Once travelers have passed through the CBP Processing Area, they are clear to leave the airport.
-Several ground transportation options are available from O’Hare Terminal 5 including taxicabs, Transportation Network Providers (ridesharing), shuttles and the Airport Transit System (ATS) for free transport to the Chicago Transit Authority (CTA) Blue Line or
+Several ground transportation options are available from O’Hare Terminal 5 including taxicabs, Rideshare, shuttles and the Airport Transit System (ATS) for free transport to the Chicago Transit Authority (CTA) Blue Line or

 Economy Parking Lots.
 The ATS platform is located one level up from the Arrivals Hall and is accessible via the escalators and/or elevators located outside the exits.